Chris Watson (sport shooter)

 Christopher John Watson (born 29 October 1978) is a British sports shooter.
 Shooting fullbore target rifle, he has competed for Great Britain in numerous GB Tours and Palma Matches.
 He has represented Wales at the Commonwealth Games.
 In 2023 he won the King's Prize at Bisley.
 He has a brother James Watson who is also capped for Great Britain.

 Career

 Watson has toured with the Great Britain Fullbore Rifle Team to New Zealand, Australia, USA, Canada, Trinidad, Barbados and the Channel Islands.
-Most recently he was selected as a reserve for the 2023 GB Tour to South Africa.
+He was selected as a reserve for the 2023 GB Tour to South Africa.
+In 2025 he was Vice Captain of the GB Team Tour to Canada.

 Watson was selected to represent Wales at the 2014 Commonwealth Games.
 He finished 13th in the Queen's Prize Individual and 7th in the pairs alongside Gareth Morris.

 In 2018, he was again selected with Gareth Morris.
 They won silver in the Queen's Prize Pairs.

 Having previously competed in 18 Queen's Finals, Watson won the historic King's Prize at the 2023 NRA Imperial Meeting at Bisley.
 This was the first edition of the match since the death of Queen Elizabeth II, making it the first "King's Prize" since 1951.

+This win completed the trio of the King's Prize (2023) the St. George's Prize (2019) and the Grand Aggregate (2017).
+A feat only achieved by 6 people in the history of the sport.